WRITING HACK: CUT FILTER WORDS

 Five minutes later she sat at her table with her plate piled to what looked like chest-height.
 She speared a piece of chicken on her fork and relished the taste of sweet and sour on her tongue.

-‘Ooo look it’s Emmy.’
+"Ooo look it’s Emmy."

-Not the world’s best writing, but in my defence I wrote it with a toddler sitting on my lap and poking me in the eye.
+Not the world’s best writing, but – in my defence – I wrote it with a toddler sitting on my lap and poking me in the eye.
 Sometimes life is imperfect.

-Now look at the same passage with filter words and phrases removed or re-worked.
+Now look at the same passage with filter words and phrases removed or reworked.

 'Emmy walked into the building, into a cloud of grease and meat juice.
 She was shown to a table with a paper placemat, chopsticks, and a bottle of soy sauce.
 The waiter gave instructions about how to use the buffet (as if she didn’t know) while her stomach gnawed and growled.

-‘Ooo look it’s Emmy.’
+"Ooo look it’s Emmy."

 She almost choked.
 The girl’s voice sent her rigid and immediately made her want to curl up in a ball and hide in her chair.
-Her heart raced as her childhood bully strutted towards the table’.
+Her heart raced as her childhood bully strutted towards her table’.

 Obviously there are other ways we could improve this passage, but notice that the writing immediately feels improved.
 It is cleaner, punchier, and it draws the reader into the story.